trueagi-io/MettaWamJam/README.md

 <P><P>
 To pass an input atomspace (any '.metta' file) replace the all-caps ATOMSPACE above with the full path to your .metta file.
 Example:  /home/user/my_file.metta:/PeTTa/atomspace.metta  (no quotes)

 Note: the order of ports is host:container; so if you want your machine to call docker using port 80 you would use 80:5000.
-Once the server starts in a docker container, it will display the ?- Prolog prompt.
-Just ignore this window until you issue the stop command (below).

 <hr>
 3.